anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 - Sign In/Out
 	- Signed In
 		- Signed In state shows user categories
+		- Signed In state shows 'Sign Out' in tools menu
 		- Signed In state lands on feature grid by default on start
 		- signed In state persists across channel launches, lands on category grid screen
 	- Signed Out state
+		- Signed Out state shows sign in prompt on launch
 		- Signed Out state doesn't show user categories
+		- Signed Out state shows 'Sign In' in tools menu
-		- Signed Out state lands on feature grid by default on start
+		- Signed Out state lands on feature category after choosing "Guest Pass"
 		- Add to Queue is shown on details screen but leads to a modal
 		- signed out state persists across channel launches, lands on Sign-In disambiguation screen
 	- Transitions
-		- After successful sign in, feature grid is shown
+		- After successful sign in, feature grid is focused
 		- After successful sign in, user categories are shown
+		- After successful sign out, sign in choice screen is shown
-		- After successful sign out, feature grid is shown
+		- After successful sign out, choose "Guest Pass", feature category is focused
+		- After successful sign out, choose "Guest Pass", user categories are not shown
-		- Sign in succeeds when launched from category screen
-		- Sign in succeeds when launched from detail screen adding to queue
+		- Sign in succeeds when launched from tools menu		- Sign in succeeds when launched from detail screen adding to queue
 - "My Queue"
+	- Can add videos to my queue, shows up in user categories
 	- Can add videos to my queue, show up on web
+	- Can add series to my queue, shows up in user categories
 	- Can add series to my queue, show up on web
 	- can remove items from my queue; takes effect immediately
 	- my queue is the same across channel launches
-  - hiding empty queue:
+- Hiding empty queue:
+	- remove all items from queue removes category from grid
 	- launch with empty queue, queue doesn't show
-    - remove all items from queue removes category from grid
 	- add item to empty queue ads category to grid
 	- negative: removing item that isn't the last doesn't remove category from grid
 	- going from signed-out to signed-in doesn't show empty queue
 	- going from signed-in to signed-out doesn't show queue
 - "Continue Watching"
 	- selecting a new title to watch adds it to the "Continue Watching" category
 	- can remove titles from "continue watching", takes effect immediately